- What is the MeLCat

 - When do you intend to implement NCIP Direct Consortial Borrowing (DCB) Profile 3?

-- Have you reviewed the relevant profile information on the NCIP Implementation Group site
+- Have you reviewed the relevant profile information ?

 - Is there a charge for the NCIP module or functionality?
 What if we already have SIP?